 I am also wondering if Flibanserin would work on men too.
-The trails were done with women only.
+The trials were done with women only.
 It should, given that dopamine has the same effects on men as it does on women.
 But men with more sex drive?
-As a woman I say who needs that?
+As a woman, I say who needs that?
 But some men may have a different opinion.

 This whole thing leaves me with a few questions.